eth-brownie/brownie/docs/interaction.rst

     $ brownie console

-Brownie will compile the contracts, start the local RPC, and then give you a command prompt.
+Brownie will compile the contracts, launch or attach to :ref:`test-rpc`, and then give you a command prompt.
 From here you may interact with the network with the full range of functionality offered by the :ref:`api`.

 .. hint::